-If you are appointed to work at an election, you will be working for the Returning Officer.
+If you are appointed to work at the General Election 2024, you will be working for the Returning Officer.
 Read about the responsibilities of each role before applying.

-Locations of polling stations, pay rates and dates of elections will be confirmed shortly.
+Locations of polling stations and pay rates will be confirmed soon.

 Available roles